 Thyromegaly is usually treated only when it causes symptoms.
 Treatment depends on the underlying cause.

 Small doses of iodine may help shrink the thyroid gland and reduce symptoms.
 If the gland doesn’t shrink, you may need surgery to remove all or part of the gland.

-Hashimoto’s disease is usually treated with synthetic thyroid hormone replacement such as levothyroxine (Levothroid, Synthroid).
+Hashimoto’s thyroiditis is usually treated with synthetic thyroid hormone replacement such as levothyroxine (Levothroid, Synthroid).